NYCSK8

 • Wearing a helmet and other skate armor is more than just a good idea.
 (Also, state law requires skaters under age 14 to wear helmets.)

 • Pay attention to what you're doing and what others around you are doing.
 Don't do anything to reduce your ability to observe your surroundings.
-In particular, skating with an iPod or Walkman plugged into your ears is not exactly smart.
+Skating with ear buds plugged into your ears could cause you to lose "street awareness".

 • New York state law gives you the right to skate on the streets, but you also have responsibilities, too.
 Skate with traffic rather than against it, honor traffic signals, etc. Basically, behave like cyclists are supposed to.